PREMIER & GRAND CHAMPION GLASTOCATS SILKY SPRITE

 CHAMPION ULURU BC OMASTE PO OF QUINCUNX

 Omaste was the first LaPerm in the UK.
 Her name means Sunshine Through Mist in the Native American language Lakota.
 She is a lilac tortie & white longhaired LaPerm and was bred by Anne D. Lawrence in the States.
 She came to the UK in 2002 with her pets passport, coming via the Netherlands, and became the founding mother of the LaPerm here, arriving carrying a litter of five kittens.
-During her breeding career she had some lovely kittens and now that she's neutered she's still maternal and has always been a cuddly sort of cat.
-She has also done well at cat shows, becoming both a GCCF preliminary qualifier and a provisional qualifer, helping the breed move through the stages of the recognition process.
+During her breeding career she had some lovely kittens and after she was neutered she was still maternal and was always a cuddly sort of cat.
+She also did well at cat shows, becoming both a GCCF preliminary qualifier and a provisional qualifier, helping the breed move through the stages of the recognition process.
 She is also a champion in TICA.
 She died in January 2021, just before her 22nd birthday.

 PREMIER QUINCUNX FLIBBERTYGIBBET